-- that contain electric motor as the refrigerator, blender, vacuum cleaner, fans, hair dryers etc.
+- that contain electric motors such as the refrigerator, blender, vacuum cleaner, fans, hair dryers etc.

-Using laptop is an important source of exposure to artificial radiation for a large portion of the population.
+Using a laptop is a significant source of exposure to artificial radiation for a large portion of the population.

 - low frequency electric and magnetic fields due to the battery, the cables and the electric circuits

 - high frequency fields because of WLAN (Wi-Fi) antennas used to connect wirelessly to the internet.

 There is research which links using laptops with DNA damage and degradation of the reproductive capacity.

 See related article: EMF - an infertility cause you should be aware of